Slow Fashion Australia

 For brands, this means rethinking production models, sourcing choices and release schedules.
 For consumers, it means being more deliberate about what they buy and how often they replace it.

-Slow fashion versus fast fashion
+Slow fashion vs fast fashion

 The contrast is not just about pace.
 It is about the underlying logic of how clothing gets made and sold.